JustWhit3/ptc-print/README.md

 #### Compilation

-To slightly decrease the **compilation time** you can use the following preprocessor directive:
+To decrease the **compilation time** you can use the following preprocessor directive:

 ```C++
 #define PTC_DISABLE_STD_TYPES_PRINTING
 ```

-You can use the previous directive if you plan to not use any of the standard C++ containers (or extra types) printing into the `ptc::print` object.
+This operation will reduce the compilation time by 30% more or less.
+You can use the previous directive if you plan to not use any of the standard C++ containers (or extra types), since it basically disable the [printing of non-standard types](#printing-non-standard-types).

 ## Tests